DreamHelium/dhlrc/README.md

 - [libnbt](https://github.com/djytw/libnbt) (already in submodule of the repo)
 - `zlib` or `libdeflate` (See `README.md` in `libnbt`)
 - [cJSON](https://github.com/DaveGamble/cJSON) `>= 1.7.13`
-- `gettext` (It's a part of `glibc` so you might not need to install it in GNU/Linux but other systems might need)
+- `gettext` (It's a part of `glibc` so you might not need to install it in GNU/Linux but other systems might need)(Optional -- if you need translation)

 ## Compile